djdunc/djdunc.github.io/_posts/2025-04-12-max-energy.md

 <!--more-->

 First up the solar.
 This was installed in Dec 2018 and has probably been cleaned a couple of times.
-Am never sure what difference cleaning the panels make but since the windows and van were covered in [London Sharan Dust](https://weather.metoffice.gov.uk/learn-about/weather/types-of-weather/wind/saharan-dust) I thought I would do a little experimentation to look at the difference over 2 sunny days this week.
+Am never sure what difference cleaning the panels make but since the windows and van were covered in [London Saharan Dust](https://weather.metoffice.gov.uk/learn-about/weather/types-of-weather/wind/saharan-dust) I thought I would do a little experimentation to look at the difference over 2 sunny days this week.
 Climbing out the velux window to climb on to the flat roof above always causes some worries in the household.
 I also need to work out a better way to get water onto the roof - a reminder to self to drop a hose pipe down from the roof next time.

 Here are a couple of before and after photos: